edward-martyr/rime-kana_zaonhegho/README.md

 # rime-kana_zaonhegho

-Refer to the PDF document `Zaonhe Yanpen.pdf` for details of this orthography.
+Refer to the PDF document `KanaZaonhe.pdf` for details of this orthography.

 Because Shanghainese employs a wider set of phonemes than that Kana is designed for, some extensions to Kana are used.